 Deep classes require ESMC<Class>Create() and ESMC<Class>Destroy() calls.
-They take significant time to set up and should not be created in a time-critical portion of code.
+They involve memory allocation take significant time to set up (involving memory management) and should not be created in a timecritical portion of code.
 Deep objects persist even after the method in which they were created has returned.
-Most classes in ESMF, including Fields, FieldBundles, Arrays, ArrayBundles, Grids, and Clocks, fall into this category.
+Most classes in ESMF, including GridComp, CplComp, State, Fields, FieldBundles, Arrays, ArrayBundles, Grids, and Clocks, fall into this category.

-Shallow classes do not require ESMC<Class>Create() and ESMC<Class>Destroy() calls.
-They can simply be declared and their values set using an ESMC<Class>Set() call.
-Examples of shallow classes are Times, TimeIntervals, and ArraySpecs.
+Shallow classes do not possess ESMC<Class>Create() and ESMC<Class>Destroy() calls.
+They are simply declared and their values set using an ESMC<Class>Set() call.
+Examples of shallow classes are Time, TimeInterval, and ArraySpec.
 Shallow classes do not take long to set up and can be declared and set within a time-critical code segment.
 Shallow objects stop existing when the method in which they were declared has returned.